 Comparisons: The berries of Red Elderberry are already red before the larger Canada Elderberry, S. nigra, begins blooming.
 These two species of Sambucus are the only ones found native in Minnesota.

-Above: A full size shrub and the inflorescence.
+Above: A full size shrub and the inflorescence which has several branches of stalked flowers.

 Below: 1st photo - Flowers of early May.
 Note the pinnately compound leaf.
 2nd photo - Note the unequal bases of the leaflets.
 3rd photo - Opening leaf bud of early April.
 Buds are pinkish before opening.

-Below: Detail of the individual flowers - Petals are reflexed in this photo, stamens spread outward, in the center is the round greenish ovary with the stigma tip 3 lobed.
+Below: Detail of the individual flowers - Petals are reflexed in this photo, stamens spread outward, in the center is the round greenish ovary with the 3 lobed stigma.

 Below - Stem variations of bark color: 1st photo - older bark, 2nd and 3rd photos - younger bark - youngest 3rd photo.
 4th photo - an old stem - mostly gray with red showing in vertical ridges.